IzaacMammadov/docs.urbit.org/content/courses/hoon-school/B-syntax.md

 `[2 [3 4]]`.
 (If you input this into dojo it will print as `[2 3 4]`,
 which we'll consider later.)

-Thinking in terms of such “LEGO brick” diagrams can be a helpful learning and debugging tactic.
+Thinking in terms of such "LEGO brick" diagrams can be a helpful learning and debugging tactic.

 ##  Preserving Values with Faces